Airuxn/Airuxn/README.md

 Everything i know and do is self-education.
 Public projects may be used for education, not for sale!

-Why did i switch my carreer?
+My mindset behind my carreer switch?
-- "I can work with my hands, if i learn programming now, i could build anything i want later!"
+- "I can work with my hands, i did mechanics, welding, electrics, plumbing, masonery, etc..
+If i learn programming now, i could build anything i want later!"

 Based in Belgium.